Michael Gove: EU referendum

-Conservative Party leadership candidate (2016)
+2016 leadership election

-After Cameron announced his intention to resign as Prime Minister, with his successor now likely to be in office by September 2016, Gove was not a candidate, having said in the past that he had no interest in becoming Prime Minister.
+After Cameron announced his intention to resign as prime minister, Gove was not expected to be a candidate, having said in the past that he had no interest in becoming prime minister.
 Instead, he was seen as a strong, highly influential supporter of Johnson for that role.
 In a move that surprised most political analysts, Gove withdrew his support for Johnson on 30 June 2016, hours before the deadline, without any previous notice to Johnson and announced his own candidacy in the leadership election.
 Subsequently, Johnson declined to run.

-The Telegraph opined that Gove's actions in undermining Johnson's leadership aspirations constituted "the most spectacular political assassination in a generation" while The Guardian labelled it as a "Machiavellian move".

 Gove said: "I wanted to help build a team behind Boris Johnson so that a politician who argued for leaving the European Union could lead us to a better future.
 But I have come, reluctantly, to the conclusion that Boris cannot provide the leadership or build the team for the task ahead.
-I have, therefore, decided to put my name forward for the leadership.
-I want there to be an open and positive debate about the path the country will now take.
-Whatever the verdict of that debate I will respect it.
-In the next few days I will lay out my plan for the United Kingdom which I hope can provide unity and change."
+I have, therefore, decided to put my name forward for the leadership."
+The Daily Telegraph said that Gove's actions in undermining Johnson's leadership aspirations constituted "the most spectacular political assassination in a generation" while The Guardian labelled it as a "Machiavellian move".

-By 5 July 2016, Gove was in third place in the leadership election, behind May and Andrea Leadsom; the latter had gained an endorsement from Johnson.
+By 5 July 2016, Gove was in third place in the leadership election by number of MP backers, behind May and Andrea Leadsom; the latter had gained an endorsement from Johnson.
 Some political analysts predicted that Gove might quit the race if he was unable to beat Leadsom in the first round of voting.
 Later that day, it was announced that May had won the first round of voting, with support from 165 MPs, while Andrea Leadsom received 66 votes and Gove trailed with 48.
 Gove was eliminated in the second ballot after receiving 46 votes, compared to 199 for May and 84 for Leadsom.
-He subsequently told the media that he was "naturally disappointed" and described his two opponents as "formidable politicians", welcoming the fact that the next PM would be female.
+He subsequently told the media that he was "naturally disappointed" and described his two opponents as "formidable politicians", welcoming the fact that the next prime minister would be female.
 He also encouraged a "civilised, inclusive, positive and optimistic debate".

-Backbencher (2016–2017)

-On 14 July 2016 Gove was dismissed by the prime minister, Theresa May.
-According to Jon Craig of Sky News, Gove was told to "go and learn about loyalty on the backbenches" in a two-minute meeting with May.